citp/privacy-policy-historical/z/za/zam/zamroo.com.md

 Use of Information

-Our primary goal in collecting user information is only to enhance your experience on our website or mobile application.
+Our primary goal in collecting user information is to enhance your experience on our website or mobile application.
+You also authorize Zamroo.com to call or SMS or WhatsApp you in connection with product/service advertised on the platform and you also authorise Zamroo to share your number with other party (buyer/seller) for seamless transaction.

 To Target Content and Advertising